BRB-seq: Method

 The BRB-seq workflow begins by adding isolated RNA samples to individual wells of a 96- or 384-well plate.
 Each sample then undergoes independent barcoded reverse transcription after the addition of unique optimized barcoded oligo(dT) primers.
 These primers uniquely tag the 3' poly(A) tail of mRNA molecules during the first-strand synthesis of cDNA.
 Strand information is preserved.
 As each RNA sample has an individual barcode, all samples from the 96- or 384-well plate can be pooled into one tube for simultaneous processing after this first step.

 Following sample pooling into a single tube, free primers are digested.
 A second-strand synthesis reaction then results in double-stranded cDNA (DS cDNA).

 Next, these full-length cDNA molecules undergo a process called tagmentation facilitated byTn5 transposase preloaded with adaptors necessary for library amplification.
 The transposase first fragments cDNA molecules and then ligates the pre-loaded adaptors to these cDNA fragments.
 Higher library complexity occurs when using around 20 ng of cDNA per sample for tagmentation, meaning fewer PCR amplification cycles are required.

 For compatibility with Illumina sequencers, the resulting cDNA library is then indexed and amplified using a unique dual indexing (UDI) strategy with indexes P5 and P7.
 These indexes minimize the risk of barcode misassignment after next-generation sequencing.

 Information about the average fragment size of libraries is then required to assess the libraries' molarity and prepare the appropriate library dilution for sequencing.
 A successful library contains fragments in the range of 300 – 1000 bp with a peak of 400-700 bp.

 Unlike standard bulk RNA-seq methods which require around 30 million reads per sample for robust gene expression information, for BRB-seq, a sequencing depth of between one and five million reads per sample is sufficient to detect the majority of expressed genes in a sample.
 Lowly expressed genes can be detected by sequencing at higher depths.

 BRB-seq sequencing data can be analyzed with standard open-source transcriptomic analysis methods, such as STARsolo, designed to align multiplexed data and generate gene and UMI count matrices for downstream RNA-seq analysis from raw fastq files.

 Applications

 BRB-seq is suitable for any study requiring genome-wide transcriptomic data.
 It is especially suited to studies with hundreds or thousands of samples thanks to its scalable, straightforward, and quick workflow, which is suitable for automation.

 AI-driven drug discovery and toxicogenomics

 Artificial intelligence requires vast amounts of training data to reach robust and reliable conclusions about a drug's on- or off-target biological effects and their toxicogenomic profiles.
-BRB-seq is a cost-effective and time-efficient sequencing technology that allows pharmaceutical companies to extract more transcriptomic data at a lower cost to investigate the pharmacological effects of thousands of molecules on cells of interest simultaneously and at scale.
+BRB-seq is a sequencing technology that allows pharmaceutical companies to extract more transcriptomic data at a lower cost to investigate the pharmacological effects of thousands of molecules on cells of interest simultaneously and at scale.